ggirelli/fastx-barber/README.md

 * Select your reads based on a pattern (regular expression).
 * Trim your reads based on a pattern (regular expression).
 * Extract parts (flags) of reads based on a pattern and store them in the read headers.
-You can also extract the corresponding portions of the quality string too (only for fastq files).
+    - You can also extract the corresponding portions of the quality string too (only for fastq files).
-* All patterns use the `regex` Python package to support [*fuzzy* matching](https://pypi.org/project/regex/#approximate-fuzzy-matching-hg-issue-12-hg-issue-41-hg-issue-109) (using fuzzy matching might affect the barber's speed).
+* All patterns use the `regex` Python package to support [*fuzzy* matching](https://pypi.org/project/regex/#approximate-fuzzy-matching-hg-issue-12-hg-issue-41-hg-issue-109).
+    - Using fuzzy matching might affect the barber's speed).
 * You can also export reads that do not match the provided pattern.

 ## Requirements